 The purpose of this paper is to provide a description and evaluation of TOPAZ4, the latest version of TOPAZ - a coupled ocean-sea ice data assimilation system for the North Atlantic Ocean and the Arctic.
-TOPAZ is the only operational, large-scale ocean data assimilation system that uses the EnKF.
+TOPAZ is the only operational, largescale ocean data assimilation system that uses the EnKF.
 The version of the EnKF used in TOPAZ4 is the DEnKF (Sakov and Oke, 2008a).
-We show that the state-dependence of the background error covariance is particularly important for a coupled ocean-sea ice system because of the strong non-stationarity and anisotropy of correlations between physical fields across the ice edge.
+We show that the state-dependence of the background error covariance is particularly important for a coupled ocean-sea ice system because of the strong nonstationarity and anisotropy of correlations between physical fields across the ice edge.
 This sets the current application apart from many other short-range ocean forecast systems that are developed for open ocean forecasting, and not coupled ocean-sea ice forecasting.

 We provide an evaluation of TOPAZ4 through a pilot MyOcean reanalysis that spans the period 2003-2008.
-We demonstrate that TOPAZ4 produces a realistic estimate of the ocean circulation and the sea ice variability in the North Atlantic and Arctic basins.
+We demonstrate that TOPAZ4 produces a realistic estimate of the ocean circulation in the North Atlantic and the sea ice variability in the Arctic.
 One of the potential strengths of any EnKF-based data assimilation system is that it predicts and evolves the system's state error covariance implicitly in the ensemble, as well as the system's state.
 Thus, it provides an estimate of the system errors in real time.
 We evaluate this aspect of the TOPAZ4 system by analysing the innovation statistics of the reanalysis.
 We find that the ensemble-based estimate of the background error variance for SST and SSH remain fairly constant throughout the reanalysis and that, after accounting for the system's bias, this is consistent with the misfits between the model fields and the assimilated observations.
 We also find that the variance of the ensemble - the system's online "prediction" of the background error variance - for ICEC is well correlated with the misfits between the model and observations.
-This result demonstrates that the ensemble statistics could be reliably used to obtain statedependent error estimates for the system - a feature that is unique to ensemble-based data assimilation systems.
+This result demonstrates that the ensemble statistics could be reliably used to obtain state-dependent error estimates for the system - a feature that is unique to ensemble-based data assimilation systems.

 During the course of the reanalysis, we introduce various modifications to the assimilation configuration, and to the observations assimilated.
-For example, we switch the source of SST data that is assimilated, and we introduce an explicit on-line bias estima-
+For example, we switch the source of SST data that is assimilated, and we introduce an explicit online bias estimation.

-- source of SST data that is assimilated, and we introduce an explicit on-line bias estimation.
 We recognise that this approach is not systematic, and leaves some uncertainty about the specific impact of each of these changes.
 However, the cost of performing an independent reanalysis to evaluate the impact of each and every modification is prohibitively expensive, and is probably not warranted.
-Despite this, we can infer the - 15 impact of the modifications by analysing the changes in the performance of the reanalysis before and after each modification.
+Despite this, we can infer the impact of the modifications by analysing the changes in the performance of the reanalysis before and after each modification.
 In some cases, the impact of the introduced changes are clear.
 For example, the quality of the reanalysis changes when different SST products are assimilated.
-When we switch from a Reynolds SST product to OS-TIA, we see an immediate and measurable improvement in the system's performance. - 20 We also find that when in situ T and S profiles from below the ice in the Arctic Ocean are assimilated, the system's performance also improves, and we therefore plead for a continuation of the ITPs after the end of the IPY.
+When we switch from a Reynolds SST product to OSTIA, we see an immediate and measurable improvement in the system's performance.
+We also find that when in-situ T and S profiles from below the ice in the Arctic Ocean are assimilated, the system's performance also improves, and we therefore plead for a continuation of the ITPs after the end of the IPY.